chris5marsh/hedgehog-user-management/README.md

 ## Deployment

 Pushing to the Git repository will automatically deploy the app to Netlify.
 The deploy script runs `npm run build` and `npx @hedgehoglab/frontend-tech-test-server@latest` concurrently

+## Notes

+### TODO

+- add new user
+- delete user
+- testing
+- deployment

+### Features

+- Uses Typescript throughout
+- Authentication flow borrows heavily from previous auth flow done as part of a React course
+- Users "store" is simply an object stored in memory.
+If the app grew I would use something like `redux`
+- Responsive design, with breakpoints at 40rem (640px) and 60rem (960px)
+- Light and dark mode, depending on user device preference
+- Header icon, default user image and favicon created using MidJourney
+- Raleway font downloaded from [Google fonts](https://fonts.google.com/specimen/Raleway)